 Dr. Agrwal received her undergraduate degree in microbiology from Michigan State University, and a doctoral degree in biochemistry from Michigan State University.
 She received her medical degree from the University of Nebraska.
 She completed her internship at the University of Nebraska, followed by residency in internal medicine at Banner Good Samaritan Hospital/Carl T. Hayden VA Medical Center in Phoenix, Arizona.

-As of January 2017, Dr. Agrwal reported the following external relationships:
+As of January 2018, Dr. Agrwal reported the following external relationship:

 - Dr. Agrawal assists with the development of a curriculum on High Value Care for the Mayo Clinic medical students.